twirphp/twirp/docs/getting-started/installation.rst

 Shared PHP library
 ------------------

-In order to make the generated code work (in a PHP project) you need to install the shared library via `Composer`_.
+In order to make the generated code work (in a PHP project) you need to install the (minimal) shared library via `Composer`_.

 .. code-block:: bash